 If you’ve ever wondered how your headphones or earbuds work, you’ve likely researched and learned that they have magnets in their design that help to convert audio signals into sound.

 Are the magnets in headphones/earbuds bad for you?
-There are no studies to suggest that the magnets and the relatively small magnetic fields in headphones have any negative effects on your brain, ears, and/or body.
+There are no studies suggesting that the magnets and the relatively small magnetic fields in headphones negatively affect your brain, ears, and/or body.
 However, the sound levels produced as a result of these magnets may cause hearing damage if driven too high.

 In this short article, we’ll discuss the effects of magnetic fields on humans and the safety measures we should take when wearing headphones and earbuds.